 I chose to do peppers and Rotel in mine and top it with avocado.
 Justin went the cheese route.
 We skipped salsa to save money (we like the good fresh stuff that’s $4 a container) – and the rotel took care of the need for salsa anyway.

 Then you can just microwave your sweet potato before you eat them.
-OR pre-bake them all and warm it all up together.
-One day I even opted to just throw some rice I had already cooked (in the freezer! love it), because I didn’t want to bother microwaving the potato at work and didn’t have time in the morning.
+OR pre-bake them all and warm it all up together (my personal preference).
+One day I even opted to just mix it with some rice I had already cooked (in the freezer! love it) because I didn’t want to bother microwaving the potato at work and didn’t have time in the morning.

 - 1 cans of rotel diced tomatoes and green onions

 Preheat oven to 400 degrees F. Poke holes in each sweet potato with a fork and wrap in tin foil.
 Place on a pan or baking dish and bake for 40-60 minutes (depends on size)